Tucson Aerospace Hiring in 2026: Why $200 Million in New Facilities Cannot Solve a Workforce Problem

 Tucson's Competitive Disadvantage: Why Cost of Living Is Not Enough

-Tucson's cost of living sits 8 per cent below the national average and 15 per cent below Huntsville.
+Tucson's cost of living sits 8 percent below the national average and 15 percent below Huntsville.
 On paper, this should be a retention advantage.
 In practice, it is not.

 Huntsville offers something Tucson cannot: career progression density.
 A cleared systems engineer in Huntsville can move from Northrop Grumman to Lockheed Martin to Boeing without changing their commute.
 Their spouse can find professional employment at multiple major employers.
-Their career trajectory does not depend on a single organisation's internal promotion pipeline.
+Their career trajectory does not depend on a single organization's internal promotion pipeline.
 In Tucson, by contrast, career advancement for a missile systems specialist outside RTX often requires relocation.

 The counteroffer dynamics in this market are particularly dangerous for employers.
-When a cleared engineer receives an offer from Huntsville at a 15 per cent premium, the Tucson employer faces a choice: match the salary, knowing it will compress their internal pay structure, or lose the engineer and begin a 12-month replacement cycle that includes clearance processing time.
+When a cleared engineer receives an offer from Huntsville at a 15 percent premium, the Tucson employer faces a choice: match the salary, knowing it will compress their internal pay structure, or lose the engineer and begin a 12-month replacement cycle that includes clearance processing time.
 Neither option is attractive.
 Both are increasingly common.

 Regulatory Headwinds and Structural Risks Compounding the Talent Problem